arc42/arc42.org-site/_pages/talks.md

 ---
-title: Vorträge von Peter und Gernot
+title: Talks by Peter and Gernot
-excerpt: "wir sprechen drüber..."
+excerpt: "We talk about it..."
 layout: single

 toc: right